snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Developed UI pages for Driver ride entry page and driver schedule pages with values populating in grid view.
 Had issue in populating values in grid which got resolved by adding by adding protocols in web config Able to assign the dataset from database to grid to display the driver entered rides.

-1. Developed Rider Broadcast page where he can book rides from all available the rides.
-We added hyperlink in driver page where he can view all the ride details once the ride is booked by the rider.

-2. Created a button "Accept" or "Reject" where the driver has the option to choose.

-3. Given workshop presentation with the technologies and upgrades that are done newly in our project.

-*******
 Developing the UI Prototype for driver page with functionalities like ride offered, route available and schedule of available rides.( Driver broadcast data)